GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 | :--------  | :------------------------------- | :--------- | :----------- |
 | Trusted Root Certification Authorities | Certificate Authorities Container tab|  Root and RootCA | Root |

-It can be confusing--the easiest way is to follow one of the two methods in [What Should I Do?](#what-should-i-do)
+It can be confusing--the easiest model is to follow one of the two methods in [What Should I Do?](#what-should-i-do)

 To read detailed information on certificate stores, logical views, physical views, and registry locations: [Managing Certificates with Certificate Stores](https://msdn.microsoft.com/en-us/library/windows/desktop/aa386971(v=vs.85).aspx){:target="_blank"}